-Dagger Law is dedicated to developing a cost conscious approach specifically designed to assist farmers and landowners with all aspects of the law that impact the agriculture industry.
+Dagger Law takes pride in developing a tailor-made cost-conscious approach to assist farmers, ranchers, agribusiness owners, and rural landowners with all aspects of the law that impact Ohio’s agriculture industry.

 Agricultural Law consists of:

 (Please note that some list items may be linked to other pages to help further define a subject or answer frequently asked questions)

 - Estate planning, wills, and trusts